 Influenced by a tradition of somatic-based work, Emily believes in the bi-directional relationship between psychology and physiology—the mind influences the body and the body influences the mind.
 In truth, there is no way to separate the two, and when we think of them as two different, distinct entities, we create disharmony.
 Health is achieved when there is harmony between and respect for both the body and the mind.
 Emily practices and facilitates yoga with the belief that true well-being and wellness begin with understanding how our bodies have adapted and developed in response to our surroundings and relationships.
 In short, listening to the body and discerning its wisdom is where healing and peace lie.

-Join the trainers, Emily Peterson and Lynn Eikenberry, for an interactive info session about TIMBO.
+Join the trainer, Lynn Eikenberry, for an interactive info session about TIMBO.
 Get the low down from Emily and Lynn and ask any questions you may have.
 They will give you all the details about what the program will be like, what material will be covered, and what to expect.
 See you there!